codingforeveryone/READMEs/array-methods-overview.md

 ```

 ## Arrays can be changed after creation
-Arrays are mutable, like Objects.
-Unlike Numbers, Strings and Booleans.
+Arrays are mutable, like Objects, and unlike Numbers, Strings and Booleans.

 ```javascript
 var arr = ['a', 'b', 'c', 'd'];